kithara-os/kithara/README.md

 * Spinlocks
 * IDT/GDT/TSS

-What is yet to do:
+What is yet to be done:
 * Scheduler
 * Virtual memory management
 * Processes